 Our delightful book cave is located between Highbury & Islington and Finsbury Park.
 We were founded in 2009 by Dr Doreen Rolph, a popular local and well-read cat lover who wanted to raise funds for animal welfare.

 People who knew Doreen and the shop back then often tell us stories of how the shop was something of a book cave of "organised chaos",

 only for die-hard bargain hunters.

-The bookshop rapidly became a local institution, and today Doreen’s work is continued by a team of dedicated volunteers working on a cooperative basis.
+The bookshop has become a local institution, and today Doreen’s work is continued by dedicated volunteers.

 All books are in good condition; some are brand new.